subramanyaharinath/gitchk/IIOT4.md

     Radiation Analysis
     Laser Interferometry

-Condition based monitoring in maintenance is focused on preventing asset failures, downtime, and unnecessary practices by monitoring asset health to determine what maintenance needs to be completed and when
+Condition based monitoring in maintenance is focused on preventing asset failures, downtime, and unnecessary practices by monitoring asset health to determine what maintenance needs to be completed and when.